chironjit/cosmic-app-template/README.md

 A template for developing applications for the COSMIC™ desktop environment.

+## Note
+This is a copy of the libcosmic template with examples of some of the widgets available baked in.
+Please note that colour scheme may conflict in non-libcosmic DEs.

 ## Getting Started

 Log into your GitHub account and click the "Use this template" button above.
 This will create a new repository in your account.
 Choose a name for this repository, and then clone it locally onto your system.
 Make the following changes after cloning it: